ORGAN: Object-Centric Representation Learning using Cycle Consistent Generative Adversarial Networks: Experiments

 \section{Experiments}

 We compare \cycleGANli with four other recent approaches, where each covers a different technique used in unsupervised object-centric representation learning.
 SPACE \cite{lin2020space} is the most closely related to \cycleGANli as it is also spatial-attention based.
 At the same time, it incorporates a scene-mixture approach.
 Further, two slot-based models, LSD \cite{jiang2023lsd} and SLATE \cite{singh2021illiterate} are presented.
-Finally, SPOT \cite{kakogeorgiou2024spot}, a self-supervised slot-based model with self-training and sequence permutations, has been trained for comparison. \ifAIAI \else An ablation study of \cycleGANli can be found in Supplementary Information. \fi
+Finally, SPOT \cite{kakogeorgiou2024spot}, a self-supervised slot-based model with self-training and sequence permutations, has been trained for comparison.
+An ablation study of \cycleGANli can be found in Supplementary Information online, where the effects of the discriminators, cyclic losses, differentiable top-k and warmup are investigated.
+Furthermore, the Supplementary Information shows the effect of non-homogeneous backgrounds and the patch size on the performance of \cycleGANli.